emersion/go-imap-proxy/README.md

 # go-imap-proxy

-A go-imap backend that proxies all commands and responses to another IMAP server
+A [go-imap](https://github.com/emersion/go-imap) backend that proxies all commands and responses to another IMAP server.

+## License

+MIT